 Dance Mogul: Is there anyone you would like to thank for helping you on your journey?

 Michael Joy: There are so many people that helped me and guided my journeys such as Denise Jefferson, Sylvia Waters, and Talley Beatty.
 But most of all I thank my Dad.
-He’s probably the hardest working man I’ve ever known.
+He’s probably the hardest-working man I’ve ever known.
 He worked in a fish market for nearly 35 years and after work did odd jobs to supplement his income.
 From the age of thirteen until I joined Ailey II at age twenty-four I worked with my dad in the fish market either after school, on weekends, or during the summers.
 I also went to work with him on his many odd jobs where I learned how to do almost everything from gardening to carpentry.
 Although at the time I was never too thrilled about working, I did like having my own money.
 As I got older and began dance training, I realized what I learned working with my Dad was the very thing that helped me and continues to help me succeed on my journey.
-It wasn’t anything he said or taught me to do; it was the consistency of seeing him in everyday situations; his demeanor, humility, respect of self and others; in other words the quality of his character.
+It wasn’t anything he said or taught me to do; it was the consistency of seeing him in everyday situations; his demeanor, humility, and respect for themselves and others; in other words the quality of his character.
 From him, I learned that character and integrity are doing the right thing when nobody’s looking, and in order to succeed one has to understand the value and importance of determination and hard work.
 I learned from him to be patient and always give my very best, that from challenges come opportunities, the importance of a positive attitude, and most importantly to believe in myself.